Well, there's a conflicting number on the size of the crowd at the Boston Tea Party today.

 Thank you very much, sir.

-I just wanted to call you real quickly because I was grinding when I heard the uh quote from Obama uh this morning.
+I just wanted to call you real quickly because I was grinding when I heard the quotes from Obama this morning.

-Just to make the point that you are a modern-day Samuel Adams, much more than a Paul Revere, because you uh you do such a great job of communicating to the American public uh what we need to know about legislation, all that kind of stuff.
+And I told Beau that ever since you were on the Limbaugh letter as Paul Revere, I've been wanting to call in just to make the point that you are a modern-day Samuel Adams much more than a Paul Revere because you do such a great job of communicating to the American public what we need to know about legislation, all that kind of stuff.

 And that's exactly what Sam Adams did.

-He organized uh uh you know a lot of the protests in Boston, including the Tea Party against uh against the Crown.
+He organized a lot of the protests in Boston, including the Tea Party Yeah, I give us the crown.

 You are modern-day Samuel Adams.